-Actual specific provision for doubtful debt (as at $\mathbf{1F}$ )
+Actual specific provision for doubtful debt (as at 1F)

-Actual general provision for doubtful debt (as at 1G) 10,000 E Total actual provisions 80,000 Total minimum specific provision (D) (76,800)F Net provisions 3,200 Total assets (as at 4A) 1,120,000 G 1% of total assets 11,200 So the figure to be posted onto the Quarterly Return (CQ) at 9B is £3,200.
-9C Total risk adjusted capital This figure is calculated using the following formula: 9A + 9B = 9C
+Actual general provision for doubtful debt (as at 1G)

+E

+Total actual provisions 80,000

+Total minimum specific provision (D) (76,800)

+F

+Net provisions

+Total assets (as at $\bf 4A$ of CQ or $\bf 16C$ of the supplementary analysis of the CQ)

+G

+1% of total assets

+So the figure to be posted onto the Quarterly Return (CQ) at $\bf 9B$ is $\bf £3,200$ .

-9D Total assets This is the total assets of your credit union that appears on the Balance Sheet.
-It will be the same figure that appears in 4A above.
+9C Total risk adjusted capital This figure is calculated using the following formula: 9A + 9B = 9C 9D Total assets This is the total assets of your credit union .
+It will be the same figure that appears in 4A of the CQ or, where a credit union has revaluation reserves, at 16C of the supplementary analysis of the CQ.
 Please note that unused overdrafts or unused committed facilities cannot be used when calculating the total assets of your credit union .

-9E Risk adjusted capital ratio The risk adjusted capital ratio your credit union will use the following formula:
+The risk adjusted capital ratio your credit union will use the following formula: